pytorch/pytorch.github.io/_posts/2022-6-26-pytorch-1-12-torcharrow-functional-api-for-modules-and-nvfuser-are-now-available.md

 #### (Beta) AWS S3 Integration

-DataPipes based on [AWSSDK](https://github.com/aws/aws-sdk-cpp) provides the following features backed by native AWSSDK:
+DataPipes based on [AWSSDK](https://github.com/aws/aws-sdk-cpp) have been integrated into TorchData.
+It provides the following features backed by native AWSSDK:
 - Retrieve list of urls from each S3 bucket based on prefix
 	- Support timeout to prevent hanging indefinitely
 	- Support to specify S3 bucket region